riccardovacirca/dev.tomeex/docs/PROJECT.md

 The library is built and installed to Maven local repo via `make` commands in its directory.

+**Important:** As of January 2025, TomEEx uses `dev.tomeex.tools.Database` as the standard database access layer.
+JDBI has been completely removed from all archetypes.

 ### ContextView Add-on Architecture

 The `tomeex-addon-contextview` archetype implements a JSON-driven scenario architecture pattern (see `archetypes/tomeex-addon-contextview/AI_AGENT_MEMORY.md` for complete details):